 Unfortunately, Disneyworld doesn’t allow most big strollers and since 2019, wagons are also banned from Disneyworld and Disneyland.
 To reduce space in the parks, strollers cannot be bigger than 31” (79 cm) in width and 52” (132cm) in length.

-While you can rent a stroller from the park for $15, these plastic container-like prams are not comfortable and you still need to deal with getting to and from the airport and parks without one.
+While you can rent a stroller from the park for $15, these plastic container-like prams aren’t comfortable and you still need to deal with getting to and from the airport and parks without one.

 6. How Much Can You Spend?

-If you’re on a budget then this of course limits the amount you are willing to spend on a travel stroller.
+If you’re looking for a budget travel stroller, this of course limits the amount you are willing to spend on a travel stroller.
 But remember that quality costs more for a reason.

 In the beginning, I really didn’t want to pay much for a travel stroller since it would be my second one.
 I quickly realized that the extra money was worth it for me since I travel all the time and needed to be able to comfortably fold and transport it.

 Also, remember that you can always sell your stroller after it’s no longer needed.
-Chances are if you buy a cheap stroller from Walmart for your Disney trip, it may break before you get the chance.
+The chances are if you buy a cheap stroller from Walmart for your Disney trip, it may break before you get the chance.

 7. Do You Need Accessories?